Northern Lights in Iceland - When & Where To See the Aurora

 However, solar activity isn’t reliable and can be sporadic.
 So, even during a dark, clear night, Iceland might not have any northern lights.
 On the flip side, northern lights can occur in the atmosphere on a midsummer day, but the sun’s brightness prevents you from viewing them.

 Before science could explain the source of the dancing lights in the sky, different people told many stories about their origins.
+Strangely, the folklore about the aurora is richer in other parts of the world compared to Iceland.

-Strangely, there is a lack of folklore about the aurora in Iceland.
 Modern scholars have theorized that the Old Norse people might have thought the northern lights were the glinting of the shields and armors of the Valkyries.
 The Valkyries were female figures who guided warriors who died in battle to Valhalla.
 However, there are no mentions of the northern lights in the old Icelandic sagas, so these are just speculations.

 In Finnish, the word for northern lights is "revontulet" which translates to "firefox."
 The Sami people of Finnish Lapland thought that the lights resulted from the firefox running across the snow so quickly that his tail threw sparks into the sky.